CordShare/CordShare/README.md

 # CordShare

-An open-source screen sharing solution created for Brazilian users affected by the removal of Discord's screen sharing and livestream features in Brazil
+An screen sharing solution created for Brazilian users affected by the removal of Discord's screen sharing and livestream features in Brazil

 CordShare provides a simple way to share your screen with friends, communities, gamers, and other users without relying on Discord's screen sharing system